borntofrappe/playground/borntofrappe/Components/Sections/README.md

 Design for the `<section>` elements for the "planets" showcased on the landing page.

-**Please note**: spacing properties differ from the ones in Pages/Landing Page, as I updated the layout to consider the more complex illustration.
+**Please note**: margin properties differ from the ones in Pages/Landing Page, as I updated the layout to consider the more complex illustration.

 ## Layouts